Blueberry Jam Bars

 Instructions

 - In the same pot used for the butter, add all the blueberry jam ingredients.
-Bring to a boil over high heat, then reduce the heat to low.
+Bring to a boil over high heat then reduce the heat to low.
 Simmer for 2 minutes, or until the jam thickens.
-It won't be as thick as jam from your fridge.
-Pour the jam over the crust and sprinkle the top with the remaining oats you set aside.3 cups fresh BC Blueberries, ¼ cup sugar or honey, 1 tablespoon corn starch, Juice and zest of 1 lemon
+It won't be as thick as jam from your fridge.3 cups fresh blueberries, ¼ cup sugar or honey, 1 tablespoon cornstarch, Juice and zest of 1 lemon

-- Let the Blueberry Jam Bars cool in the pan then remove them with the parchment paper and cut into 12-16 bars.
+- Let the blueberry jam bars cool in the pan and then remove them with the parchment paper and cut them into 12-16 bars.

 Everything about these was amazing!